 a.
 Occupy no more than five (5) percent of the total acreage of the site;

 b.
-Provide sufficient parking spaces for permanent employees and operational business incentives;
+Provide sufficient parking spaces for permanent employees and operational business activities;

 c.
 Be a maximum of 35 feet in height;

 d.
 Provide a minimum front yard of 30 feet, a minimum side yard of 15 feet, and a minimum rear yard of 25 feet.
 No landscaping shall be required within the yard.
 One-half of the yard may be used for parking.